top of page

 • Kids and Teens pelvic health (including day time urinary and faecal incontinence, enuresis (bedwetting), pelvic pain, soiling/constipation, difficulty with toilet training, pain with toileting)

-• Pelvic pain (including vaginismus, endometriosis, adenomyosis, vulvodynia, PGAD)
+• Pelvic pain and sexual health (including vaginismus, endometriosis, adenomyosis, vulvodynia, PGAD)

 Fun Facts: